 “You were wrong.
 I was right” she said emphatically, but no yelling this time.

 “Mm hmm” I murmured, biting back the temptation to correct her.

 I take a deep breath (or a few) and remind myself that our kids are supposed to disagree with us.
 It’s their JOB.
 At four years old this tiny little human is already trying to assert herself as an individual with her own thoughts and opinions and even knowledge.
-Often times this means disagreeing for the sake of disagreeing.
+Often times this means my child is disagreeing for the sake of disagreeing.

 But then I hear her telling a friend something I explained to her and it warms my heart.
 I see her treating her sister with kindness using the words I taught her and I feel proud.
 I catch her saying “MY mommy says…” and it makes me smile.
-No matter how much she disagrees with me, I know she listens.
+No matter how much she disagrees and argues with me, I know she listens.
 When she thinks that I am not watching, she still hears my voice.
 Most days that’s enough.

 I’d love to hear from you.
 Is your 4 or 5 year old in the thick of the disagreeing stage?
 How do you cope?

 Don’t forget to check out my post about my internal struggle with becoming a mom cliche